-Likely Content
+Likely content

-Discuss ways in which the participants are using language here to communicate.
+Discuss ways in which the speakers are using language here to communicate and how their language is affected by the context.
 You should refer to specific details from the transcription, relating your observations to ideas from your wider study.